One flaw. 170+ apps. Same bug in every single one.

-What Lovable does (and why people love it)
+What Lovable does (and why the stakes are high)

 Lovable launched in 2024 as a generative AI platform that creates full-stack web applications from text prompts.
 You describe what you want — "build me a debt tracking app" — and Lovable generates a working React frontend backed by Supabase for database, auth, and real-time features.
 No code required.

-But there's a gap between "working" and "secure."
-And Lovable's AI fell straight through it.
+There's a gap between "working" and "secure."
+Lovable's AI fell straight through it.

 How the vulnerability worked

-The issue is straightforward, and that's part of what makes it so serious.
+The issue is straightforward — and that's precisely what makes it so serious.

 Every Lovable app uses Supabase as its backend.
 Supabase gives you a PostgreSQL database with a built-in security mechanism called Row Level Security (RLS).
-When RLS is enabled and configured with policies, the database itself enforces who can see and modify which rows.
-It's elegant and effective — when it's turned on.
+When RLS is on and configured with policies, the database itself enforces who can read and write which rows.
+Elegant and effective — when it's switched on.

 Step 1: The credentials were in the page source.